 How do some family companies go on for centuries while others die early?
 What is the secret of a long corporate life?
 Is there an influence played by culture?
-What can the unique Japanese approach teach us about longevity?
+And what can the unique Japanese “ie”concept of teach us about longevity?
+We offer some insight.

 The average lifetime of an American family business is 24 years according to Lansberg and corresponds with the tenure of the founder.
 We have all heard about the 3rd generation curse and are familiar with the statistics that only 3 % of all family-owned corporations make it into the fourth generation.
 There are many things that can disrupt the life of a corporation, but the most prominent could well be swift succession processes, in a way the Achilles heel of family businesses.
 Things that come to mind are father-son conflicts, silver spoon syndrome, Sticky Baton problems, and a growing family size, whilst growing profits become increasingly challenging.

 One country that seems to defy the 3rd generation curse much better than others is the land of the rising sun.
 Japan has 7 out of the 10 oldest companies on the planet and also has the highest concentration of old family businesses by any measure such as GDP, population, and landmass.
 According to a 2008 study from the Bank of Korea, the world had 5,586 companies that were older than 200 years.
 In this sample Japan was number one with 3,146 firms or 56 percent; the second was Germany with 837 or 15 percent; the Netherlands came third with 222 and fourth was France with 196 companies.

 But it is not only the extreme cases of very old companies that are surprising, the overall life expectancy of a Japanese family business is higher in general.
 According to professor Toshio Goto from the Japan University of Economics in Tokyo, the average lifetime of a Japanese family business in 2005 was 52 years, more than double that of its American counterparts.